Learn about our expanding youth-driven projects and programs at the YR Drop and in schools throughout Klamath County.

 YR LEADERSHIP INSTITUTE (YRLI)

 YRLI is a year-round leadership program for 7th-12th grade students.
-Participants graduate once they complete 200 hours of participation in four key areas that focus on increasing developmental assets to set them up for success as they transition into adulthood.
+Participants graduate once they complete over 165 hours of participation in four key areas that focus on increasing developmental assets to set them up for success as they transition into adulthood.

 SOURCES OF STRENGTH